slateci/slate-catalog-incubator/charts/globus-connect-v5/README.md

   replacing `[endpoint_name]` with your endpoint's name (you can make one up), `[email]` with your contact email, `[globus_id]` with your globus login id (e.g. `sthapa@globusid.org`), `[org]` with your organization, and `[client_uuid]` with the client uuid you got from the globus.org website.
+* The setup procedure may take a while to complete due to some of the steps involved.
 * The setup will request the secret that you generated and then create a `deployment-key.json` file that you *must* keep